Avanade/CoreEx/src/CoreEx.Database/README.md

 Method | Description
 -|-
-`NonQueryAsync` | Executes a non-query command.
+`NonQueryAsync`, `NonQueryWithResultAsync` | Executes a non-query command.
-`ScalarAsync<T>` | Executes the query and returns the first column of the first row in the result set returned by the query.
+`ScalarAsync<T>`, `ScalarWithResultAsync<T>` | Executes the query and returns the first column of the first row in the result set returned by the query.
-`SelectSingleAsync` | Selects a single item.
+`SelectSingleAsync`, `SelectSingleWithResultAsync` | Selects a single item.
 `SelectSingleOrDefaultAsync` | Selects a single item or default.
-`SelectFirstAsync` | Selects first item.
+`SelectFirstAsync`, `SelectFirstWithResultAsync` | Selects first item.
-`SelectFirstOrDefaultAsync` | Selects first item or default.
+`SelectFirstOrDefaultAsync`, `SelectFirstOrDefaultWithResultAsync` | Selects first item or default.
-`SelectQueryAsync` | Select items into or creating a resultant collection.
+`SelectQueryAsync`, `SelectQueryWithResultAsync` | Select items into or creating a resultant collection.
-`SelectMultiSetAsync` | Executes a multi-dataset query command with one or more [multi-set arguments](#Multi-set-arguments).
+`SelectMultiSetAsync`, `SelectMultiSetWithResulAsync` | Executes a multi-dataset query command with one or more [multi-set arguments](#Multi-set-arguments).

 The _DbEx_ [`DatabaseExtensions`](https://github.com/Avanade/DbEx/blob/main/src/DbEx/DatabaseExtensions.cs) class demonstrates usage of the `SelectQueryAsync` (_without_ [Mapping](#Mapping)) within the `SelectSchemaAsync` method.